Guide to Orphaned Teams in Microsoft Teams

 What is an orphaned Team?

 So, an orphaned team is a team where no one can administer the team anymore.
-This means that new members cannot be added as required or changes to the team configuration cannot be made.
+This is normally when all the site owners have left the organisation.

 How can I detect orphaned Teams?